 Injured victims of school bus accidents can seek compensation from the at-fault parties for their losses.
 Potential liable parties in a school bus crash could include the school district, the bus driver, the bus company or other at-fault motorists.
 Injured victims can seek compensation to cover medical and hospitalization costs, lost earnings and benefits, permanent injuries, past and future pain and suffering, etc.

-If your child has been injured in a school bus accident, the experienced New York personal injury attorneys at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
+If your child has been injured in a school bus accident, the experienced New York personal injury lawyers at the Law Offices of Kenneth A. Wilhelm can help you better understand your legal rights and options.
 Our skilled bus accident attorneys have a proven track record of helping injured victims get fair compensation for their losses.
 Please contact us 24 hours a day, 7 days a week at 1-800-WORK-4-YOU (1-800-967-5496).
 We can also help with personal injury cases in New Jersey, Connecticut, Pennsylvania, or Florida.
 If you have been seriously injured in any of the 50 U.S. states, please call us and we will try to help you with your case.

 Other phone numbers for us are: